atcz/DCSWaypointEditor/README.md

 3. Enter the elevation in feet (optional for regular waypoints, mandatory for JDAM/SLAM preplanned missions)

-5. (Optional) Choose a sequence to assign the waypoint to.
+4. (Optional) Choose a sequence to assign the waypoint to.

-6. (Optional) Assign a name to the waypoint.
+5. (Optional) Assign a name to the waypoint.

-7. Click `Add` to add the waypoint to the list of active waypoints
+6. Click `Add` to add the waypoint to the list of active waypoints

 #### F10 map captured coordinates entry

 1. Make sure your F10 map is in [DD MM SS.ss](https://i.imgur.com/9GIU7pJ.png) or [MGRS](https://i.imgur.com/T7lBvlx.png) coordinate format.
  You may cycle coordinate formats with `LAlt+Y`.

-2. Click `Capture Coordinates`
+2. Click `Capture Coordinates` or `Capture To Profile`

 3. In the DCS F10 map, hover your mouse over your desired position

-5. Press the key you bound to F10 map capture during first time setup (default is `LCtrl+T`).
+4. Press the key you bound to F10 map capture during first time setup (default is `LCtrl+T`).
 The results will be indicated in the capture status textbox.

-6. (Optional) Assign a name to the waypoint.
+5. (Optional) Assign a name to the waypoint.

-7. Click `Add` to add the waypoint to the list of active waypoints
+6. Click `Add` to add the waypoint to the list of active waypoints

 #### F10 map quick capture

-`Capture To Profile` and `Capture F10/F11 View` work in a similar way to regular coordinates capturing, except it will automatically add a waypoint at the desired position every time the F10 map capture keybind is pressed.  `Capture To Profile` and `Capture F10/F11 View` can be toggled on/off with a hotkey (default is `LCtrl+LShift+T` and `LCtrl+LShift+U`).
+`Capture To Profile` and `Capture F10/F11 View` work in a similar way to regular coordinates capturing, except it will automatically add a waypoint  at the desired position every time the map capture keybind is pressed.  `Capture To Profile` and `Capture F10/F11 View` can be toggled on/off with a hotkey (default is `LCtrl+LShift+T` and `LCtrl+LShift+U`).

 #### Preset coordinates